Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-middleware-and-services.md

 I was already familiar with virtualization and hypervisor as I already worked with theses technologies.
 At CNES we extensively use Docker to deploy CI pipelines.

-I worked a lot with hypervisors and particularly bare-metal hypervisors at FentISS (I did my abroad experience here in Valencia, Spain) where I worked with XtratuM: a space qualified bare-metal hypervisor.
+I worked a lot with hypervisors and particularly bare-metal hypervisors at FentISS (I did my abroad experience here in Valencia, Spain) where I worked with [](XtratuM): a space qualified bare-metal hypervisor.

 On the other hand I was not particularly familiar with the Cloud/Open Stack part.
 This was a enriching experience but the last lab on Kubernetes was too short to be completed, I would have liked to learn more on K8S because a theses led at CNES is specifically oriented on this subject.
 The goal is to achieve decentralized computing on satelites networks using KLubernetes as a base line.